Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/amplitude-keys-guide.md

 To collect data from browsers and mobile applications, Amplitude must be able to identify which project the requests should go to.
 Amplitude does this with an *API Key* that's associated with a single project.

-Files sent to a browser and code distributed as part of a mobile app are shared with end users, so the API Key can't be kept truly secret.
+Files sent to a browser and code distributed as part of a mobile app are shared with end users, so the API Key can't be truly secret.

 Because there's no way to keep the API Key secret, the scope of what the key can be used for is limited to the bare minimum needed to ingest data into Amplitude.
 This isn't unique to Amplitude: all services that support ingesting data from browsers or mobile apps have a similar key, though what they call it may vary.